Learn

 The sunk cost fallacy makes you hold bad investments because you've already lost money.
 Here's how to recognize it and make decisions based on future.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 "I've already lost so much, I can't sell now."
-If you've ever said this; or even thought it — you've fallen victim to the sunk cost fallacy.
+If you've ever said this, or even thought it — you've fallen victim to the sunk cost fallacy.
 It's the irrational tendency to continue investing time, money, or effort into something because of what you've already spent, rather than what you'll gain going forward.
 And it doesn't just affect your portfolio.
 It affects nearly every financial decision you make.

 The sunk cost fallacy is a cognitive bias where people continue an endeavor or investment because of previously invested resources (time, money, or effort) rather than evaluating the current and future value of that decision.
 In finance and investing, it most commonly appears as holding losing positions because selling would mean "locking in" a loss; even when the capital could be deployed more productively elsewhere.
 Rational decision-making requires ignoring sunk costs entirely and basing choices solely on future costs and expected future benefits.